HAKORADev/VODER/README.md

 2. Select mode from dropdown (6 available modes)
 3. Load input files based on mode:
    - **STT+TTS:** Load base audio (content), then load target audio (voice)
    - **TTS:** Enter dialogue row‑by‑row in the script area, and fill the automatically generated voice prompts for each character
+     **Optional:** Before generation, a dialog will ask if you want background music; enter a description or press Skip.
    - **TTS+VC:** Enter dialogue rows, load voice reference audio files (each assigned a number), then assign each character an audio number via dropdown
+     **Optional:** The same background music dialog appears before generation.
    - **STS:** Load base audio and target voice audio
    - **TTM:** Enter lyrics and style prompt
    - **TTM+VC:** Enter lyrics, style prompt, and load target voice audio